 Spring & Summer series

-If your name doesn't appear on the list - just speak with the Rear Commodore, Paul Earnshaw, and you will be assigned to a fleet.
+If your name doesn't appear on the list - just contact the Rear Commodore, Paul Earnshaw, and you will be assigned to a fleet.
 If you feel that your name is on the wrong list then please let him know and errors will be corrected.